 For the snowmaking reservoir expansion, first the reservoir will be fully drained through its drain valve.
 Once the reservoir is drained a haul road stabilized outlet will be created in the southeast corner of the reservoir where the remnant of a haul road currently exists.
 Next, a rip rap stream channel will be constructed to convey water from the main reservoir inlet to the outlet structure.
 The intent is to isolate and pass through reservoir inflow from the inlet while the reservoir is being excavated.
 Two 24 foot wide haul roads would then be constructed in order to remove excavated materials from the north and south ends of the reservoir.
 Excavation work will proceed from west to east.
-Once excavation is complete, the outlet valve will be closed and the reservoir will be allowed to gradually fill.
+Once excavation is complete, haul roads would be removed and removed material would be stabilized, the outlet valve will be closed, and the reservoir will be allowed to gradually fill.
 This gradual filling should allow for the settling of solids that become suspended during pond refilling.
 Exposed soils will be mostly fine sands that will tend not to stay in suspension as compared to silts or clays.